X, formerly known as Twitter, has long been a favourite social network for academics, with the hashtags #AcademicTwitter and #AcademicChatter.

-After what could understatedly be described as a turbulent time for Twitter users, many users are wondering what to do and, more pointedly, which Twitter alternative to try in a post-Elon-Musk-owned Twitter world.
-With Musk thinking about unbanning Donald Trump, proposing to charge $20/month for a blue “verified” checkmark, and retweeting conspiracy theories, it is unsurprising that so many in the academic community, especially those frequenting #academia, are looking for a new place to interact with their colleagues.
+After what could understatedly be described as a turbulent time for X users, many users are wondering what to do and, more pointedly, which Twitter alternative to try in a post-Elon-Musk-owned world.
+With Musk having unbanned Donald Trump, charging for a blue “verified” checkmark, and its Grok AI spouting dubious content, it is unsurprising that so many in the academic community, especially those frequenting #academia, are looking for a new place to interact with their colleagues.

-New forms of social media have been popping up in recent years; a lot being created for or coopted by Right or far-Right groups.
-However, more recently, sites targetted for the politically Moderate or Left have been gaining some traction.
+New forms of social media have been popping up in recent years.
 These previously niche social networks have suddenly been thrown into the spotlight.
-Might one of these prove a new home for the academics of Twitter?
+Might one of these prove a new home for the academics of X/Twitter?

 Similar to: Twitter in its look and feel